RenderKit/oidn/doc/api.md

 ------

-Large data like images can be passed to Intel Open Image Denoise either via pointers to memory allocated and managed by the user (this is the recommended, often easier and more efficient approach, if supported by the device) or by creating buffer objects (supported by all devices).
+Large data like images can be passed to Intel Open Image Denoise either via pointers to memory allocated and managed by the user or by creating buffer objects.
 To create a new data buffer with memory allocated and owned by the device, holding `byteSize` number of bytes, use

     OIDNBuffer oidnNewBuffer(OIDNDevice device, size_t byteSize);

 The created buffer is bound to the specified device (`device` argument).
 The specified number of bytes are allocated at buffer construction time and deallocated when the buffer is destroyed.
+The allocated memory is accessible to both the host and the device.

 It is also possible to create a "shared" data buffer with memory allocated and managed by the user with